Bucket Sync Internals

 GCP Cloud Storage

-anycloud-{continent}-{project-prefix} - Service account with Storage Object Admin role
+- A service account with the Storage Object Admin role provides access